fdabl/fdabl.github.io/_posts/2021-02-07-Causal-Doge.md

 ## Conclusion
 Causal inference always comes with assumptions.
-Here, we asssumed that there was no significant event that could have influenced the price of Dogecoin at the time of Elon Musk's tweets, and that there is no third variable that caused both Musk to tweet and Dogecoin to rise.
+Here, we asssumed that there was no other event that influenced the price of Dogecoin but not the price of Bitcoin at the time of Elon Musk's tweets, and that there was no third variable that caused both Musk to tweet and Dogecoin to rise.
 These assumptions seem more plausible in the second analysis than in the first.

 We also assumed that Bitcoin prices track Dogecoin prices reasonably well, and that the relation persists after the tweets.
 One could sanity-check how suitable Bitcoin is as a control by running the analysis on various subsets of the data, and comparing the predicted Dogecoin price with the actual Dogecoin price.
 But since there is only so much time I want to spend thinking about Dogecoin on a Sunday afternoon, I leave this validation to others.